Protecting the Privacy of your Personal Information

 Gordon Medical Centre is reasonably sure that the information will not be held, used or disclosed inconsistently with the NPPs.

 An organisation must not collect sensitive information unless the individual has consented, it is required by law – or in other special specified circumstances, for example, relating to health services provision and individual or public health or safety.

-10.1.Gordon Medical Centre will only collect sensitive information# other than health information about a patient if:
+10.1.Gordon Doctors will only collect sensitive information# other than health information about a patient if:

 the patient consents; or